 Apparently I was being too subtle in the article above.
 Let me be more blunt.
 If you think that militarizing space is a good idea, if you think that the OHM isn’t proposing this project just to the line the pockets of his donors, then you are a member of group I refer to as stupid people.
 You are the kind of person that watches Iron Sky and masturbates to the images of swastikas on the screen.

-We cannot realistically militarize space.
+We can’t realistically militarize space.
 Believing otherwise is to fall for storytelling tropes.
 If we don’t get past this self-hatred, we are done for as a species.

 Let that sentence sink in a bit.
 Just let it simmer there for awhile.
 Federal law is the law of the land.
 Local jurisdictions cannot make their own way according to the new masters we have elected to rule over us.
 Local politics is an impediment to federal will.
 What is amusing to me in this particular instance is that the confederates are currently in the White House.
 They don’t wear Klan hoods, but I know their stench.